 Teams User Configuration

-For callers to be able to reach users when dialing by extension via a Teams auto attendant they must also be licensed for Microsoft Teams Phone System.
+For callers to be able to reach users when dialing by extension via a Teams auto attendant they must also be licensed for Microsoft Teams Phone (formerly known as Phone System).
 It is not supported for non-enterprise voice enabled users to receive transferred calls from external sources.

 Testing Dial by Extension in Teams